 Uncover, place pan in hot oven, and roast until golden brown and tender, 20-22 minutes, stirring once halfway through.

-Place a dry towel on handle of pan after removing it from oven to remind you it's very hot.
 Season with ¼ tsp. salt and a pinch of pepper.
 Set aside.

-While potatoes cook, prepare ingredients.
+While potatoes roast, prepare ingredients.

 Prepare the Ingredients